 Nobody knows what’s coming next, not that we ever do in reality, but something like this really shakes us up.

-Add to that what appears to be a generally corrupt and aggressive Russia, the choice of candidates for the U.S. presidential election, and the increase in radical Islamic terrorism, and you have a recipe for uncertainty and fear.
+Add to that the generally unstable world situation, global warming effects, and the increase in radical Islamic terrorism, and you have a recipe for uncertainty and fear.